 [Updated 9:11 p.m.
 ET.
 See below.]
 The FDA is refusing to review a Zogenix drug developed to treat seizures caused by a rare form of epilepsy.

 Zogenix said Monday that the FDA sent the company a “refusal to file” letter regarding its drug, fenfluramine hydrochloride (Fintepla).
 Such letters don’t amount to a rejection of a drug.
-But they do inform drug companies know deficiencies spotted by the FDA’s initial review of a submission, and the letter tells the company what it must do to address them.
+But they do inform drug companies about deficiencies spotted by the FDA’s initial review of a submission, and the letter tells the company what it must do to address them.

 Shares of Emeryville, CA-based Zogenix (NASDAQ: ZGNX) sank more than 31 percent to $35.55 in after-hours trading.